davidnmora/oops-you-invented-react/blog-post.md

 **Alejandra**: "You mean you wrecked web dev.
 It's all ugly now."

-**You**: "... uh, so what's the best way to send you it? your hotmail?"
+**You**: "... uh, so what's the best way to send you the Rehact library? your hotmail?"

 **Alejandra**: `$('.rehact').forgetIt()`